Lithuania Davis Cup team

-The Lithuania men's national tennis team represents Lithuania in Davis Cup tennis competition and are governed by the Lithuanian Tennis Association.
+The Lithuania men's national tennis team represents Lithuania in Davis Cup tennis competition, and are governed by the Lithuanian Tennis Association.

 Lithuania has never been a tennis country – no tennis player from Lithuania entered ATP top 500 until 2008.
 However, the situation is changing in recent years.
-Currently young Lithuanian players are winning the greatest tennis victories in the history of Lithuania.
-As expected, this led to the increasing popularity of tennis in the country.
-Now, Lithuania has a few very high quality players.
+Currently young Lithuanian players are winning the greatest tennis victories in the history of Lithuania, making tennis a major sport in the country.
+Now, Lithuania has many tennis players.

 In 2012 Lithuania competed in the third group of Davis Cup, where they won all three ties and got promoted to the second group.
 It played seven times there.
 Also, it has competed in the third group for 13 times.
 And once have been promoted to group one, where Lithuania team is currently playing.